 This portal provides a great source of information for anyone thinking about studying in Sweden, including information on visas and immigration, culture and customs and the cost of living.

-Calling all Brits!
-Check out this range of current international scholarships for UK students to study across the world (published March 2021).
+Check out this range of international scholarships for UK students to study across the world (published May 2024).
 Whether you’re applying for an undergraduate degree, considering a master’s or keen to study a PhD, there’s likely to be a scholarship available to help you with funding.